l7mp/stunner/examples/prometheus/README.md

-# Monitoring STUNner with Prometheus
+# Monitoring STUNner with Prometheus and Grafana

 This tutorial demonstrates monitoring of a STUNner instance with Prometheus and Grafana.